Do Go On - 314 - The Oak Island Mystery

 And what are you guys leaning towards?

-I think I'm leaning towards, and like I say,
+your theories.
+I think I'm leaning towards, and like I say, I don't understand

-and that all just to be, oh, it just naturally occurred.
+Yeah.
+And then, and things inscribe and stuff.
+And that all just to be, oh, just naturally

 What does it actually mean?

-Unless it was that possibly just scratches from the pickaxe.
+Unless that was that possibly just scratches from the pickax?

 Maybe.